 "He’s also the co-president of the Red Cross youth board, and I’m on the Red Cross as well, so I get to see him really excel in that area," Kelly said.

 The combination of artistic talent and leadership - landing him an acceptance letter from Cornell University.

-"It was unbelievable."
+“It was unbelievable.”
 Stokes said.
-"It was kind of unreal.
-I still haven’t really excepted it, like everyone’s excited for me and everything.
-I don’t know; I’m still trying to take it all in you know"
+“It was kind of unreal.
+I still haven’t really accepted it, like everyone’s excited for me and everything.
+I don’t know; I’m still trying to take it all in you know”